 Always having a book about yourself is also a very effective method to read more.
 It is especially useful in "dead moments" like when you are in transport, in a waiting room, in a park, etc. Rather than letting boredom take you, you can then take out your favorite book and instantly go into another universe.
 But for that to work, you will have to accept to take the book rather than the phone out of your bag!

-If the weight (or fear of damaging your precious book) bothers you, you can also opt for a e-reader.
+If the weight (or fear of damaging your precious book) bothers you, you can also opt for an e-reader.

 3) Set regular reading hours

-On a personal note, I mostly read in the public transportation in the morning and the evening (and often a last chapter just before going to bed).
+On a personal note, I mostly read in public transportation in the morning and the evening (and often the last chapter just before going to bed).

-Often discussing around a topic is enough to make us love it.
+Often discussing a topic is enough to make us love it.
 So if you have friends, colleagues, or family members who enjoy reading (or have the same challenge as you), take the opportunity to discuss what you read.
-Some times, these people will even be able to advise you some books which they think correspond to you and your tastes.
+Sometimes, these people will even be able to advise you some books which they think correspond to you and your tastes.

 « To read is to travel, to travel is to read. » — Victor Hugo